-The trials comprised 18 combinations of feeders and castalloys.
-However, this paper only presents data from 8 of these trials.
-The 8 triplicate casting groups are systematically numbered from α 1-5 for the EN-GJS-500-7 alloy, and β 1-3 for the EN-GJS-450-10 alloy.
+The trials were comprised of 18 combinations of feeders and cast-alloys.
+However, this paper only presents data from 8 of those trials.
+The 8 triplicate casting groups are systematically numbered from $\alpha$ 1-5 for the EN-GJS-500-7 alloy, and $\beta$ 1-3 for the EN-GJS-450-10 alloy.
 Each triplicate copy is denoted A, B or C.

-The feeder combinations examined here are show in table 3.
+The feeder combinations examined are show in Table 3.
 The combinations are designed to give insight into the effect of the different feeder types, as well as the absence of the one or both feeders.
+Castings $\alpha 1$ -5 were cast with EN-GJS-500-7 alloy, whereas $\beta 1$ -3 were cast with the EN-GJS-450-10 alloy.

 Table 3.
+Feeder Combinations

-Feeder Combinations.
-Exo stands for exothermic, Ins stands for insulating and E/I stands for exothermic-insulating.
+Exo stands for exothermic, Ins stands for insulating and E/I stands for exothermic-insulating